GenAI accelerates call center training, boosts agent skills: McKinsey

 The AI platforms provide agents with an opportunity to train in a secure environment on various customer scenarios, offering immediate feedback and enabling agents to refine their work.
 This type of practical training may accelerate the learning process and establish trust before working with real calls.

-Automated evaluations monitor primary indicators, such as first-call resolution (FCR), average handle time (AHT), and best practices violations.
+Automated evaluations monitor primary indicators, such as first-call resolution (FCR), average handle time (AHT), and adherence to best practices.

-One of its instances included a technical help desk that utilized AI simulations, where positive interactions increased by approximately 33% and interruptions decreased by approximately 28%.
+One of its instances involved a technical help desk that utilized AI simulations, resulting in a 33% increase in positive interactions and a 28% decrease in interruptions.